-Figure S10.
+Figure S5.
 The flux distributions predicted when mapping the transcriptomic data for the cells at lower (70 C) temperature to the genome wide metabolic map.
-Here the factor was fixed at 100 000 and the bound of the glucose exchange reaction fixed at an inward flux of 1 mmol gDW-1 h-1.
+Here the mRNAV factor was fixed at 10-5 and the bound of the glucose exchange reaction fixed at an inward flux of 1 mmol gDW-1 h-1.
 The NGAM (maintenance ATPase) reaction was used as the objective function for running FBA.
+Gray color corresponds to zero flux, while gradients of green, brown, and yellow correspond to non-zero flux, and from green to brown the flux increased.